-My name is Sara and I live in Pittsburgh, Pa with my husband, Toby, and our two kids.
+My name is Sara Kreidler and I live in suburban Pittsburgh, Pennsylvania with my husband, Toby, our two kids and our dog (all of whom make regular appearances on the site).
+I’m a big fan of butter and sour cream, vintage dishes and mason jars, cooking in cast iron pots and pans, and adding red chile flakes to just about everything.
 After 4 years studying literature, philosophy and feminist theory, 3 long years in law school and 5 years practicing law, I decided to change gears and stay at home full time to focus on taking care of my family and our home.

 I blog about my food/family/life adventures here.
 I am a home cook (no formal training here, just lots of trial and error), and I find great happiness in the purchasing, prepping, cooking, preserving, and sharing of food.
 When I’m not playing with food, I’m probably doing some combination hanging out with the kids and Toby, cleaning, organizing, making to-do lists, running errands, getting lost, reading, debating, cracking wise and swearing like a truck driver.

 I focus my kitchen efforts on local, organic and sustainable ingredients in large part because eating with the seasons and using the freshest ingredients around just tastes better.
 From June 1st through Thanksgiving, we receive a weekly CSA box from the Kretschmann Organic Farm in Rochester, Pennsylvania, and this guides our eating for most of the year.
 We supplement our CSA with mostly local produce, meat and dairy from the Farmer’s Market Cooperative of East Liberty and various staples from the East End Food Co-op.
 In addition to cooking, we are avid canners and we routinely buy bushels of produce from the Kretschmann’s and the Farmer’s Market and then go on wild kitchen benders that leave us tired, stained and splattered, and our larder full.